-Don’t fancy watching a musical?
+Don’t fancy watching a musical in London?
 Well, London's West End has plenty of theatrical experiences to offer.
 Here, at Yours, we’re sharing the best plays in London right now.
 You have a dazzling evening ahead of you.
-We have included our favourite hits: from long-running plays like Agatha Christie’s Mousetrap to must-see shows with limited seasons like A Little Life and My Neighbour Totoro.
+We have included our favourite hits: from long-running plays like Agatha Christie’s Mousetrap to must-see shows with limited seasons like An Enemy of the People and Plaza Suite.

-When you visit the theatre, you will join stars like James Norton, Lilly Allen and Andrew Scott on the West End.
+When you visit the theatre, you will join stars like James Norton, Cush Jumbo and Matt Smith on the West End.

 It’s important to support shows and theatres when you can.
 Sorely missed throughout the pandemic, theatre, as an industry, has undoubtedly had a tough few years.
 Luckily, the West End has a fabulous selection of plays open currently, as well as some exciting productions that are scheduled to open soon.
 We couldn’t resist putting them in here either.